 - Exercises (exercises, database, software etc.)

 - Individual assignments

 - Interactive class activities (role playing, business game, simulation, online forum, instant polls)

-Guest speakers, from both leading industry experts as well as academic experts, will give talks about specific course areas of technology or phenomena which will allow students to expand their understanding of phenomena as applied in real world contexts.
+Guest speakers, either leading industry experts and/or academic experts, will give talks about specific course areas of technology or phenomena which will allow students to expand their understanding of phenomena as applied in real world contexts.
 Exercises will complement this broadening of contextual knowledge by giving students opportunities to put into practice theory learned in class onto hypothetical situations.
 Case studies will help elaborate theoretical concepts and give students practice in analytical thinking and perspective taking.
 Individual assignments will ensure that each student can independently think critically about the concepts covered in class, whereas group assignments will ensure that students are able to collaborate and understand how to be effective when working in a team.
-Interactive class activities will allow this development to occur while under the supervison of the instructor and will help students develop both content area expertise and as well as soft-skills necessary for the workplace.
+Interactive class activities will allow this development to occur while under the supervision of the instructor and will help students develop both content area expertise and as well as soft-skills necessary for the workplace.

 |Continuous assessment||Partial exams||General exam|

 Attending students can use course slides as their main reference for exam preparation.